TimoWintz/bdb-player-frontend/README.md

 * The easiest way to deploy the app is to use the [docker](https://git.timwin.fr/tim/beets-player-docker) image

 ## To do
+* Remove item from playlist
+* UI: links on tracks are ugly
 * Playlist support
 * User support/playlists support per user
-* UI: links on tracks are ugly